COVID 19 - Coronavirus

 Please continue to place your recycling and garden waste in the usual bins.

-Hertfordshire County Council’s Household Waste Recycling Centres are currently closed.
+For the latest information about Hertfordshire County Council’s Household Waste Recycling Centres, including those that are currently open, see:

 The Government has confirmed its intention to relax planning rules to allow for pubs and restaurants to operate a takeaway for a temporary period as part of the coronavirus response.

-- The Chapel at Hatfield Road will close
+- The Chapel at Hatfield Road is closed

 - Graveside services are still permitted but will be limited to 30 minutes per service and no more than 5 mourners